kubenet-dev/ac2-kubenet-workshop/Part 2/README.md

 ### Usage

-Let's interact with the network device through kubernetes.
+Let's interact with the network device through kubernetes now.

 #### Retrieve Configuration

-SDC will sync the device configurations áccording to the sync profile and allow you to query the device config via kubectl.
+SDC will sync the device configurations according to the sync profile and allow you to query the device config via kubectl.

 ```shell
 kubectl get runningconfigs.config.sdcio.dev dev1 -o yaml